 If this happens, then don’t worry, you haven’t ruined them – they will taste the same, just possibly a little denser.
 More reason to try them again!

 If you are unable to get your hands on a madeleines pan then you can at a pinch use a cupcake pan.
 Ensure that you go through the same process of preparing the pan by greasing each mould well, dusting them with flour and refrigerating.
 I have never tried baking them in a cupcake tin so I cannot guarantee the signature hump, but if the lack of Madeleines pan is what is stopping you from trying these out, I say GO for it.
 The taste will identical!
 Let me know how you go if you do

-Madeleines are best eaten the same day that they are made, ideally within a couple of hours.
+To Store: The Lemon Poppy Seed Madeleines are best eaten the same day that they are made, ideally within a couple of hours.
 They are at their freshest and fluffiest and melt in your mouth this way.

-Madeleines can store them in an airtight container for 2-3 days at room temperature.
+You can store them in an airtight container for 2-3 days at room temperature.
 Wait for the glaze to set before placing them in the container.

-I tested freezing them and found that the sponge does become a bit denser after it defrosts.
+I tested freezing these and found that the sponge does become a bit denser after it defrosts.
 A quick blast in the microwave for 10 to 20 seconds warms them up which makes a difference.
-To be honest Madeleines don’t last long enough to be frozen in my household.
+To be honest, Madeleines don’t last long enough to be frozen in my household.
 With three children they are gone overnight!

 Lemon Poppy Seed Madeleines

 - 115g g unsalted butter, melted and at room temperature.
 Plus 1 tablespoon extra for preparing the madeleines pan.

 - 100 g caster sugar